Drunk Driving Accidents and Injuries

 When you are involved in an accident with a drunk driver, you deserve to be fully compensated for your losses.
 We believe that a serious accident deserves a serious lawyer, which is why we urge you to call our Alabama drunk driving accident attorneys if you’ve been harmed.
 Our attorneys will investigate your case, valuate your claim, and work hard to prove fault and damages.

-You can reach the law offices of Smith & McGhee, P.C. online or by phone at 334-702-1744.
+You can reach the skilled Alabama personal injury lawyers at Smith & McGhee, P.C. online or by phone at 334-702-1744.
 Consultations are offered free of charge.